 Turkeys can—and will—attack humans.

-Turkeys may not have the fierce reputation that some fang-gnashing, claw-showing predators have earned, but that doesn't mean that they don't have an aggressive side.
+Turkeys may not have the fierce reputation that some fang-gnashing, claw-showing predators have earned, but that doesn’t mean that they don't have an aggressive side.
 In fact, turkeys are fully willing and able to attack humans.
-That's why the Massachusetts government provides tips on how to prevent conflicts with turkeys while both CBS Boston and Good Day Sacramento offer insights into what to do should you find yourself as a victim of a turkey attack.
+That’s why the Massachusetts government provides tips on how to prevent conflicts with turkeys while both CBS Boston and Good Day Sacramento offer insights into what to do should you find yourself as a victim of a turkey attack.
 And for the most dangerous creature of all, find out why The Deadliest Animal to Humans in the World Will Shock You.

 Store-bought turkeys can’t fly.